 Even in 2022, using the right keywords on your ads and product pages is still a useful and necessary Google Ads strategy.
 Keywords still help drive high-quality traffic to your store.

 When it comes to the type of keyword, the more specific long-tail keywords still take the cake.
-These types of keywords are naturally narrowed to fit specific product searches, plus theyre less competitive across the Google Network.
+These keywords are naturally narrowed to fit specific product searches, and they’re less competitive across the Google Network.
 In other words, you can drive more traffic for less ad spend.

-However, as was true in 2019, 2018 and even years before, going overboard with keywords-per-page (i.e. keyword stuffing) is a no-no in the PPC world.
-Google has taken numerous measures to prevent advertisers from using this method and penalize those that still do; too many keywords per page will actually hurt your campaign relevancy.
+However, as was true in 2019, 2018, and even years before, going overboard with keywords-per-page (i.e., keyword stuffing) is a no-no in the PPC world.
+Google has taken numerous measures to prevent advertisers from using this method and penalize those who still do; too many keywords per page will hurt your campaign relevancy.

 Working in high commercial intent keywords in your ad copy can help shoppers get over the hump of making a purchase on your Shopify store.
 Examples of these keywords include: